 Dr. Christy Pichichero (\pi-‘ki-kə-rō\) received her B.A. from Princeton University (Comparative Literature), a B.M. from the Eastman School of Music (Voice and Opera), and her Ph.D. from Stanford University (French Studies).
 She has held fellowships at the Stanford Humanities Center, King’s College at the University of Cambridge, and the École Normale Supérieure – rue d’Ulm.
 While holding a postdoctoral fellowship in Stanford’s Introduction to the Humanities Program, Dr. Pichichero was a faculty member and Director of the Middlebury French School (Mills College campus).
 She currently serves on the Governing Council of the Western Society for French History and on the Board of Directors of the Consortium on the Revolutionary Era.

 Dr. Pichichero is a literary scholar and cultural historian of early modern France (Renaissance through Napoleonic era).
-Her book, The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon, is forthcoming with Cornell University Press (2017).
-It combines the study of literary works, art, treatises of moral philosophy, and military writings to show the ways that the enlightened public engaged in military issues and how the military sphere generated and applied French Enlightenment ideas with regard to the phenomenon of war, the human body and emotions, social equality, and human rights.
-Dr. Pichichero’s current research theorizes war, violence, and representation in early modern literature, visual and performing arts.
+Her first book, The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon (Cornell University Press, 2017), argues that "military enlightenment" is not a paradoxical expression, but rather one of the most important synergies and legacies of the Enlightenment.
+Combining the study of literary works, art, treatises of moral philosophy, and martial writings dating to the period of the first global wars, the book traces an evolving public discourse on how to wage war efficiently, effectively, and yet humanely.
+Dr. Pichichero’s current research projects focus on early modern journalism and on theorizing war, violence, and representation in early modern literature, visual and performing arts.

 Dr. Pichichero is the Graduate Advisor for French and in the Department of Modern and Classical Languages at GMU.
 She currently serves on the university's Academic Initiatives and External Academic Relations committees and is one of the two delegates to the Faculty Senate of Virginia.
 She previously served on the Diversity Committee of the Department of Modern and Classical Languages, the Pride Week Planning Committee, and the Faculty Senate Technology Policy Committee.
 She is an active student mentor and has worked extensively for the past 15 years on inclusive teaching and syllabus constructions as well as issues of structural discrimination in the academy.